vinders/pandora_toolbox/_examples/01_base_window/README.md

                    MessageBox::IconType::info, true);
 }
 ```
-Running the application shows this result:
+Running the application shows this result:<br>
 ![MessageBox](../_img/01_base_window_msgbox.png)

 Let's go back to those unhandled exceptions, and show a message-box with their message.
-Since we're going to trigger many display events in the application, the message-box event might end up being queued and never displayed.
+Since we're going to trigger many display events in the application, and since the exception is likely to occur
+before all pending events are processed, the message-box event might end up being queued and never displayed.
 To avoid this, call `MessageBox::flushEvents()`; before requesting the message-box:
 ```cpp
 #include <video/message_box.h>